epinio/docs/src/howtos/install_epinio_on_public_cloud.md

 ## Installation on Public Clouds using Custom Domain

-For test and production environments, you will define a system domain, e.g. **test.example.com** and you have to follow [Installation using a Custom Domain](./install_epinio_customDNS.md) documentation.
+For test and production environments, you will define a system domain, e.g. **test.example.com** and you have to follow [DNS setup](./dns_setup.md) documentation.

 ## Troubleshooting